artursmirnov/broccoli-scss-linter/README.md

-# broccoli-scss-lint
+# broccoli-scss-linter

-> Broccoli plugin for validate .scss files
+> Broccoli plugin for validate .scss files.

+> This is a fork of [broccoli-scss-lint](https://github.com/a-tarasyuk/broccoli-scss-lint) that applies latest Broccoli changes and mutes logging for better integration.

 ### Dependencies